Ramsey numbers of ordered graphs: Upper Bounds

-Let $U$ be the set from Lemma~\ref{lemmaNeighbors} and suppose that it satisfies the first part of this lemma.
-That is, $U$ is a set with at least $\lfloor N/(16\cdot10^5) \rfloor$ vertices of $\mathcal{K}_N$ such that every vertex of $U$ has at least $N/11$ blue neighbors to the left and to the right of $U$.
+Let $U$ be the subset of vertices of $\mathcal{K}_N$ from Lemma~\ref{lemma_neighbors}.
+Without loss of generality, we assume that $U$ satisfies part~\ref{item-lemNeigh1} of the lemma.
+That is, $U$ has at least $\lfloor N/(16\cdot10^5) \rfloor$ vertices such that each of them has at least $N/11$ blue neighbors to the left and $N/11$ blue neighbors to the right of $U$.